Qazi Ashfaq

-Qazi Ashfaq (12 December 1967 – 13 November 2001) was a Pakistani footballer who played as a striker and captained the Pakistan national team.
+Qazi Muhammad Ashfaq (12 December 1967 – 13 November 2001) was a Pakistani footballer who played as a striker and captained the Pakistan national team.
 Considered one of the best Pakistani footballers of his generation, he was praised for his skill, speed, and leadership in the 1990s.
 He was the author of the opening goal in the final against Maldives, which saw the reigning champions Pakistan successfully defend their title at the 1991 South Asian Games.

 Early life

 Ashfaq was born on 12 December 1967 in Hassan Abdal, in the Attock district of Pakistan, with his family originally belonging from Lakki Marwat in the neighbouring North Western Frontier Province.
 He graduated from Cadet College Hasan Abdal, playing sports such as football, cricket, and track.

 Club career

 Ashfaq played football in his college days, after graduating he started playing for Karwan Club.
-Before being selected to play for Punjab, where he won the National Football Championship and played in the 1989–90 Asian Club Championship.
+He was scouted by Hafiz Salman Butt, general secretary of the Pakistan Football Federation, and founder of Wohaib FC, and included him in his team.
+He was also selected to play for Punjab, where he won the 1990 National Football Championship, finding the net in the final of the competition.
+As well as participating in the 1989–90 Asian Club Championship.
+In 1990, Ashfaq also featured in the National Youth Championship.

-In 1990, Ashfaq featured in the National Youth Championship.
-Later on, he joined WAPDA where he won his second league title and played in the 1991 Asian Club Championship.
+Later on, he joined WAPDA where he won his second championship title, scoring a header in the 1991 final against Habib Bank.
+He also played in the 1991 Asian Club Championship.
+In 1992, Ashfaq scored in the 96th minute of the National Games final, helping WAPDA win the title.

 Ashfaq played a key role in helping Allied Bank where he was vice-captain from 1996 to 2000, winning the National Challenge Cup in 1996, 1998 and 1999.
 He also won the National Football Championship twice with Allied Bank, first in 1997, and then in 1999.